mxagar/computer_vision_udacity/02_Cloud_Computing/CVND_CloudComputing.md

 These are my personal notes taken while following the [Udacity Computer Vision Nanodegree](https://www.udacity.com/course/computer-vision-nanodegree--nd891).

-The nanodegree is composed of six modules:
+The nanodegree is composed of these modules:

 1. Introduction to Computer Vision
 2. Cloud Computing (Optional)
 3. Advanced Computer Vision and Deep Learning
 4. Object Tracking and Localization
-5. Extra Topics: C++ Programming

 Each module has a folder with its respective notes.
 This folder/file refers to the **second** module (optional): **Cloud Computing**.